vipulnaik/diet-exercise-health/events/2024/2024-07-18-excessive-morning-activity-and-abdominal-pain-in-the-afternoon.md

   overall improvements from 2024-07-31 to 2024-08-03 before I stopped peas, and the picture reversed after that.
 So it's not clear if stopping peas was good overall.

+  I resumed peas consumption on 2024-09-07 (one pack as part of the potatoes prep) and ramped up to two packs on 2024-09-12.
+The peas consumption seems to have worked fine.

 * I tried lentils on 2024-08-08, but intuited that I didn't react well to them (and there was increased flatulence) so after the first day